 (#1808)(#2124)(#3217)and that includes a (#6701)Probe Request Multi-Link element defined in 9.4.2.312.3 (Probe Request Multi-Link element(#6701)).

-(#6262)(#6237)(#6238)If either the Address 1 field or the Address 3 field of the ML probe request is set to the MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the ML probe request and the AP MLD is the targeted AP MLD.
+(#6262)(#6237)(#6238)If either the Address 1 field or the Address 3 field of the MLProbe Request is set to the MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the MLProbeRequest and the AP MLD is the targeted AP MLD.

-(#6262)(#6237)(#6238)If either the Address 1 field or the Address 3 field of the ML probe request is set to the MAC address of the responding AP that operates on the same link where the ML probe request is sent, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the ML probe request and the targeted AP MLD is identified by the MLD ID subfield.
+(#6262)(#6237)(#6238)If either the Address 1 field or the Address 3 field of the MLProbe Request is set to the MAC address of the responding AP that operates on the same link where the MLProbe Request is sent, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the MLProbe Request and the targeted AP MLD is identified by the MLD ID subfield.

-(#1046)(#2151)(#2583)(#3360)(#1675)An ML probe request allows a non-AP STA to request an AP to include the complete or partial set of capabilities, parameters and operation elements of (#6262)(#6237)(#6238)the AP(s) affiliated with the targeted AP MLD in the response frame.
+(#1046)(#2151)(#2583)(#3360)(#1675)An MLProbe Request allows a non-AP STA to request an AP to include the complete or partial set of capabilities, parameters and operation elements of (#6262)(#6237)(#6238)the AP(s) affiliated with the targeted AP MLD in the response frame.
 An AP affiliated with the targeted AP MLD is a requested AP if one of the following conditions is met:

-the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+the Probe Request Multi-Link element in the MLProbe Request frame does not include any per-STA profile.

-(#1420)the link ID of the AP is equal to the value in the Link ID field in a Per-STA Profile subelement in the Probe Request Multi-Link element in the Probe Request frame.
+(#1420)the link ID of the AP is equal to the value in the Link ID field in a Per-STA Profile subelement in the Probe Request Multi-Link element in the MLProbe Request frame.

 (#5737)(#1744)(#1047)The complete profile of a requested AP is defined in 35.3.2.2 (Advertisement of complete or partial per-link information(#1859)).

-(#5737)(#2416)The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the ML probe request.
+(#5737)(#2416)The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the MLProbe Request.

-(#5737)(#2416)If a STA affiliated with a non-AP MLD sends an ML probe request to an AP to retrieve partial profile for AP(s) affiliated with the (#6262)(#6237)(#6238)targeted AP MLD, the STA shall include the (Extended) Request element in the Probe Request frame body and/or a Per-STA Profile subelement in a (#6701)Probe Request Multi-Link element carried in the Probe Request frame.
+(#5737)(#2416)If a STA affiliated with a non-AP MLD sends an MLProbe Request to an AP to retrieve partial profile for AP(s) affiliated with the (#6262)(#6237)(#6238)targeted AP MLD, the STA shall include the (Extended) Request element in the MLProbe Request frame body and/or a Per-STA Profile subelement in a (#6701)Probe Request Multi-Link element carried in the MLProbe Request frame.
 In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0. (#5737)The (Extended) Request element carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.3.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element(#2416)(#6700)).

-(#5737)(#2416)An ML probe request allows a non-AP STA to request an AP to include the complete profile of all APs affiliated with the (#6262)(#6237)(#6238)targeted AP MLD if the Probe Request frame does not include the (Extended) Request element in the frame body and the (#6701)Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+(#5737)(#2416)An MLProbe Request allows a non-AP STA to request an AP to include the complete profile of all APs affiliated with the (#6262)(#6237)(#6238)targeted AP MLD if the MLProbe Request frame does not include the (Extended) Request element in the frame body and the (#6701)Probe Request Multi-Link element in the MLProbe Request frame does not include any per-STA profile.